 CREATE TABLE searchIndex(id INTEGER PRIMARY KEY, name TEXT, type TEXT, path TEXT);

-Recommended: you can easily prevent adding duplicate entries in the index by also using this query:
+Recommended: you can easily prevent adding duplicate entries to the index by also using this query:

 CREATE UNIQUE INDEX anchor ON searchIndex (name, type, path);